... is over at Philobiblon.

 The real damage, however was done in 1964-1979, a period which Labour dominated - completing the programme of the post war Government in bringing the country to its knees.

 Look at the economic mess that the Baby boomers have left their kids.
 They voted for governments which promised generous pay as you go pensions.
 That means we (few) are going to have to pay for their (tax funded) pensions and face no realistic prospect of taxes coming down any time soon as a result.
 The NHS ineffectually swallows ever more money, and will continue to do so ever more rapidly as our parents become old and incontinent.
 This bill is unlikely ever to shrink, as our parents made no provision for themselves.
 Indeed they voted for Governments which actively discouraged it!
 As a result we will be paying, via taxes an ever increasing bill for our parents' healthcare.
 Because they failed to check abuse of the welfare state, our parents oversaw the creation of a 20%-strong section of the population who chose not to work.
 Because the generation of 1968 thought it a sin to be wealthy and live in a stable household, they sought to use the welfare state to subsidise the opposite: unemployed single parenthood.
 This at once costs us one third of our tax bill in direct benefits payments and results in our property being regularly stolen by a benefit recipient with nothing better to do.
-Because they were too proud to wipe arses in their precious NH"S", our parents oversaw mass immigration from the commonwealth (they thought black people should do the shitty jobs, not them), which destroyed the very homogeneity which may have allowed the welfare state to work.
+Because they were too proud to wipe arses in their precious NH"S", our parents oversaw mass immigration from the commonwealth (they thought black people should do the shitty jobs, not them), which destroyed the very homogeneity which may have allowed a generous welfare state to work.
 But It's not just the welfare state, it's economics: Two Generations of Nimbys have prevented houses being built, and those that are are either concrete monstrosities or ghastly breeding hutches.
 Despite the shit which is being built, House prices have risen sharply, which means most young people, if they can ever get on the property ladder are unlikely ever to pay off their mortgages.
 Our parents had inflation do most of the dirty work in paying off their mortgages.
 They will counter with the 15% interest rates which bit them occasionally, but this would have only been painful for a couple of years until inflation eroded the real capital value of the principle.
 Thus, we are paying for our parents houses, their mortgages, and face no realistic prospect of ever owning a 4 bedroom family home, unless we inherit one, in which case we'll paying swinging death duties because of thresholds which have not risen in line with asset prices.
 Finally in a last, disastrous exercise in a lack of self confidence and misplaced faith in politicians, they voted to take us into "Europe".
 Another fucking big bill, which I will be paying for the rest of my life, in the form of taxes and the bureaucratic hyperactivity which characterises the EU project.

 As a result of this, the hours we young people work are disproportionate to those in any recent generation, though we see precious little for it - certainly not enough ever to build a nest egg for ourselves.
 The money is going in taxes: We are being forced to pay for the wealth our parents borrowed.
 Of course we all live so long, we'll never see any of it until we're in our 50's.
 Of course I'm not blaming my actual parents, who voted Conservative, and have emigrated, so Spanish taxpayers can fund their incontinent years (payback for the EU perhaps?).
 If yours didn't and haven't, tell them from the Dude that they're cunts, will you?
 Then murder them for the inheritance.
 We want some of that money back - We've got mortgages to pay.